mmhverheijden/portfolio_THUAS/README.md

 ## Communications

 Multiple presentations needed to be performed by each individual project member in order to score on the rubric.
-This means the weekly closed presentations on Monday, where progress and problems are presented in order to discuss possible solutions with the whole class.
-And also the four-weekly open presentations on Friday, where the whole progress of the project is presented and where people from outside of THUAS are also allowed to attend and ask questions.
+This means the weekly closed presentations on Monday and  the four-weekly open presentations on Friday.
 The following dates show when I presented:

 | Date       | Week   | Kind   | Subject |
 |------------|:------:|:----------------------------------:|---------|